The page has been translated by Gen AI.

 Active-Standby1

-System margin is a correction value for stable operation, even during unexpected workload increases or abnormal traffic situations.
-On-premise systems generally apply an additional 30% margin, i.e., a correction factor of 1.3.
+• System Utilization The system buffer ratio is a correction factor that ensures stable operation even during unexpected workload spikes or abnormal traffic conditions.
+On-premise systems typically apply an additional margin of 30%, i.e., a correction factor of 1.3.

 The following is CPU sizing using the reference method.

-The reference method calculates the capacity of the system to be built based on the resources of an existing business system.
+The reference method estimates the capacity of the system to be built based on the resources of the existing business system.

 Existing CPU core countNumber of cores of the target server in the existing information system